 We recommend that you create a dedicated user account to access these JAX-WS endpoints.
-The user account can be created in Settings $\rightarrow$ Users in the QuartzDesk GUI.
+The user account can be created in Settings $\rightarrow$ Users in the QuartzDesk Web Application's GUI.
 Do not forget to assign the user the relevant permission(s).

-All JAX-WS web service endpoints in QuartzDesk 3.x support the HTTP Basic authentication scheme where the user's authentication credentials are passed in the Authorization HTTP header.
-Please note that the same authentication scheme was used by JAX-WS endpoints in QuartzDesk 2.x.
+All JAX-WS web service endpoints in QuartzDesk Web Application 3.x support the HTTP Basic authentication scheme where the user's authentication credentials are passed in the Authorization HTTP header.
+Please note that the same authentication scheme was used by JAX-WS endpoints in QuartzDesk Web Application 2.x.